hyearchom/find-trip/Readme.md

 	- optional argument after setting default value (via`--home` argument)

 - `--distance [-d]`
-	- distance from the place of origin where algoritmus is searching
+	- distance from the place of origin where algoritmus is searching for target city
 	- unit is kilometer
 	- optional argument, default value is '20'

+- `--point_distance [-pd]`
+	- distance from target city where algoritmus is searching for points of interest
+	- unit is kilometer
+	- optional argument, default value is '3'

 - `--home`
 	- saves default value for `--place` argument and ends script